LazySammy/LOTUS/README.md

 ```bash
 python3 loncog.py
 ```
-You can even run LOncoG under a Windows environment, from your IDE (please make sure to activate the environment before running the script). \
+You can even run LOncoG under a Windows environment, from your IDE (please make sure to activate the environment before running the script).
+Some old IDEs such as PyScripter are not adapted to loading bars and colored printing, so you can choose ```colored_execution = no```.\
 LOncoG will then run the modules you chose, read the parameters from the [config.txt](config.txt) file, read the input dataframe (at ```dataset_path``` location), and parse the VCF found at the ```vcf_folder``` location. \
+As you can remember the parameters and input dataset you used for each run, they are saved in the root of the output folder. \
 The output will be saved in the [output](output/) folder by default, in a subfolder named with the date and time of the run. \
 If you chose a specific output folder (```output_folder_path```), the results will be saved here.